lg-eim/eimtome/index.markdown

 [Contact us](mailto:eimruler@outlook.com)

-## Join This Site
+## Members
-If you are already a member of the Empire of the Imperial Magistracy, please continue to our member site at http://eimtome.wikidot.com/ and log in.
+If you are already a member of the Empire of the Imperial Magistracy, please continue to our [member site](http://eimtome.wikidot.com/) and log in.
 Please be aware that in order to join this site, you must first be an official member of the Empire of the Imperial Magistracy.